library(tidyverse)

 This is NOT a full explanation of tidycensus.
 See Kyle Walker’s site for that.

-You need to install the tidycensus package and have a Census API key before using this.
+install.packages("tidycensus")To use the tidycensus package you must have a Census API key to access Census Bureau data.
 A key can be obtained here.
 Once you get the email with the key, it still might take a while to activate correctly … like maybe an hour?

 Just to make sure all is working, lets gets the median household income for counties in Texas.